 Revision Date Form # Changed Reason for Revision (Updates to staff, policy, webpage, etc.) 2/11/08 1-17 By prior Township Engineer (Birdsall) 5/09 2009 ms4 permit renewal revisions 6/10 1-17 Misc. changes including team members and public ed.
 11/11 1, 4 Team members and public ed.
-10/11/15 1-17 Personnel updates, revisions required per USEPA audit 8/31/16 1 Update team members, forms, add sample maintenance logs 1/19 1-17 SPPP revisions per 2018 MS permit renewal 6/30/2023 1-12 SPPP revisions per 2023 MS permit renewal
+10/11/15 1-17 Personnel updates, revisions required per USEPA audit 8/31/16 1 Update team members, forms, add sample maintenance logs 1/19 1-17 SPPP revisions per 2018 MS permit renewal 6/30/2023 1-12 SPPP revisions per 2023 MS permit renewal 11/11/2024 1-12 Annual SPPP revisions

-Form 3 - Public Education and Outreach

-Part IV.B. and C.
+Form 3 - Public Education and Outreach Part IV.B. and C.

 1. Describe how public education and outreach events are advertised.
 Include specific websites and/or physical locations where materials are available.

 For our annual distribution, mail the DEP brochure to our residents and businesses.
 The brochure are distributed with our annual calendar in early-February.
 Extra copies will be available at our Municipal Building.

 An annual event is held each year (Pirate Day or Independence Day) where we will make the DEP brochure and other educational materials available at a table.

 As required per the Township's 2018 MS4 Permit renewal, Lakewood developed a revised Public Education Program to meet the new 12-point annual total requirement as well as adopted private inlet and dumpster ordinances.

 2. Describe how businesses and the general public within the municipality are educated about the hazards associated with illicit connections and improper disposal of waste.

-See (1), above.
+Public Education Program revised to include notice to residents and businesses re. prohibited illict connections and improper disposal of waste to stormwater

 3. Indicate where public education and outreach records are maintained.

-Records are maintained at the Lakewood DPW Administration building (One America Avenue, Lakewood, NJ). ·
+Records are maintained at the Lakewood DPW Administration building (One America Avenue, Lakewood, NJ).

-Form 4 - Post-Construction Stormwater Management in New Development and Redevelopment Program
+Form 4 - Post-Construction Stormwater Management in New Development and Redevelopment Program Part IV.E.

-Part IV.E.